electric-cash/electric-cash/MINING.md

 | 36     | January 2055  | 1,841,700 | 0.00000003    |
 | 37     | January 2056  | 1,894,200 | 0.00000002    |
 | 38     | January 2057  | 1,946,700 | 0.00000001    |

-Electric Cash has been designed with a community governance system, so all parameters can be changed if required.

-4200